 Away from our home of health, Chris enjoys restoring old cars and has just finished a complete restoration on a 1920 Model T Ford, which has been chosen for the Cartier concours d'elegance at the Goodwood Festival of Speed.
 Living on a farm, you might also catch Chris in a tractor chasing a sheep around a field!

-As is so often the case, my journey into holistic medicine began with a period of personal ill health and, although this was explored to the full extent of what conventional medicine had to offer, no solution was forthcoming and in the end it was homeopathic treatment which provided the light at the end of the tunnel, restored my health and inspired me to retrain.
+As is so often the case, her journey into holistic medicine began with a period of personal ill health and, although this was explored to the full extent of what conventional medicine had to offer, no solution was forthcoming and in the end it was homeopathic treatment which provided the light at the end of the tunnel, restored her health and inspired her to retrain.